Mathematics Expert in Data Analytics and Machine Learning

 Courses

-Graph Theory and Algorithms (Fall Semester)
+Probability Theory and Mathematical Statistics (Fall Semester)

 Course description